-Literally translated as “small lips”, the labia minora can be very small or up to 2 inches wide.
-They vary in size, shape and colour, but resemble flower petals and can range in colour from a purple, pink, brown, or red.
+The labia minora also known as the inner lips vary in size, shape and colour, but resemble flower petals and can range in colour from a purple, pink, brown, or red.
 The purpose of your labia minora is to protect your vagina and urethra (the tube that carries urine from the bladder to the outside of your body) from bacteria.

-Literally meaning outer lips or large lips, the labia majora enclose and protect the other external reproductive organs.
+Labia majora, literally means outer lips or large lips, enclose and protect the other external reproductive organs.
 The labia majora contain sweat and oil-secreting glands.

 Clitoral Hood Reduction